allnulled/basic-filesystem-store/README.md

-**Description**:  Returns the full path from an identifier of the node in the store.
+**Description**:  returns the full path from an identifier of the node in the store.

 **Parameter**:  `node:String` - node identifier, or subpath.
 Must be inside the folder.